syncfusion-content/javascript-docs/js/Toolbar/Data-binding.md

  ![](/js/Toolbar/Data-binding_images/Data-binding_img4.png)

-## Angular binding
+## AngularJS binding

-**Toolbar** is availed with two types of **angular JS** support namely,
+**Toolbar** is availed with two types of **AngularJS** support namely,

 * One way binding
 * Two way binding

 One-way binding refers to the process of applying scope values to all the available properties of the Toolbar, where the changes made in **Toolbar** widget is not reflected or triggered in turn to the scope collection.
 This kind of binding applies to all the properties of the **Toolbar**.

-Two-way binding supports both the processes – it applies the scope values to the **Toolbar** properties as well as the changes made in the **Toolbar** widget is also reflected back and triggered within the angular scope change function.
+Two-way binding supports both the processes – it applies the scope values to the **Toolbar** properties as well as the changes made in the **Toolbar** widget is also reflected back and triggered within the AngularJS scope change function.

-To know more detail about the Angular binding, refer the following link location,
+To know more detail about the AngularJS binding, refer the following link location,

 <http://help.syncfusion.com/js/angularjs>

-Add the following script files as given in the below example to access knockoutJS binding.
-It contains JS library for angular binding.
+Add the following script files as given in the below example to access KnockoutJS binding.
+It contains JS library for AngularJS binding.

 * Angular.min.js
 * ej.widget.angular.min.js

-The following code example depicts you the way to bind data to the **Toolbar** widget through angularJS support,
+The following code example depicts you the way to bind data to the **Toolbar** widget through AngularJS support,

 {% highlight html %}